 Some political examples of socialists’ relations with Islam

 At this point, the Algerian experience has a very important place.
 The “national socialism” line of the Algerian revolution was inspired by Islam, the basic element of the country’s culture.
 In particular, certain decrees and practices concerning the autogestion of land and industrial enterprises left over from the initial, the French and fleeing collaborators, increased hopes.
 The famous French Marxist of the time, R. Garaudy, in his book “Socialism and Islam”, spoke a long time about the brilliant periods of Islamic civilization, his scientific contributions and the egalitarian character of Islam: “The people of Algeria chose the path of socialism.
-This socialism wants to take on an Algerian character. ” (…) “The emphasis of the” Muslim “character of Algeria’s socialism has a national meaning above all.” … “The war of national liberation started many times in the name of religion and was given for the sake of the country.
+This socialism wants to take on an Algerian character. ” (…) “The emphasis of the” Muslim “character of Algeria’s socialism has a national meaning above all.” … “The war of national liberation started many times in the name of religion and was given for the country’s sake.
 And thousands of victims of the Algerian national liberation war greeted death with “takbir” in their mouths.
 The word “Allahu Akbar” meant both challenging his executioners and their unshakable belief in victory. ” (…) According to this situation, we cannot understand how those who have fought against the social, national and religious oppression scheme, which have been indivisible for more than a century, have devotion to both socialism and patriotic and religious sincere feelings. ”

-The “consolation bonus” of this “Socialism” has been a “third worldism” in the form of the leadership of the Non-Aligned Movement and an “anti-imperialism” in the form of the nationalization of oil.
-Later, with diplomatic relations re-established with the USSR, it became a kind of laisist-modernist freak, where Islam was the state religion.
+The “consolation bonus” of this “Socialism” has been a “third-worldism” in the form of the leadership of the Non-Aligned Movement and an “anti-imperialism” in the form of the nationalization of oil.
+Later, with diplomatic relations re-established with the USSR, it became a kind of secular-modernist freak, where Islam was the state religion.
 What was left of “Islamic socialism” was nothing more than a bourgeois nationalist single-party power, which was steadily decaying and oppressing socialists other than the Communist Party of Algeria, and Islam, which was getting stronger socially and politically.
 The goal of “establishing socialism with God” turned into a complete liquidation after a while.